Mrunalini-Kulkarni/Chatbot-BA-PowerBI-Dashboard/README.md

 # 🤖 Chatbot Performance Dashboard – Business Analyst Project (Power BI)

-This project showcases a **Power BI dashboard** built to analyze chatbot performance data for a conversational AI platform (e.g., Yellow.ai).
+This project showcases a **Power BI dashboard** built to analyze chatbot performance data for a conversational AI platform.
 The dashboard is designed from a **Business Analyst (BA)** perspective to extract insights, identify trends, and improve operational efficiency.

 ---